Memex AI Documentation

 Drift Detection

-Drift detection is the feature that makes memex.ai fundamentally different from a wiki.
-Instead of relying on humans to remember to update documentation, the system actively monitors for divergence between blueprints and reality through four mechanisms:
+Drift detection is the feature that makes Memex AI fundamentally different from a wiki.
+Instead of relying on humans to remember to update documentation, the system actively monitors for divergence between standards and reality through four mechanisms:

-- Agent-reported drift: During execution planning, agents compare what they find in the codebase against what the blueprint prescribes.
-If there's a mismatch, the agent flags it with evidence — "code says X, blueprint says Y."
+• Agent-reported drift: During execution planning, agents compare what they find in the codebase against what the standard prescribes.
+If there's a mismatch, the agent flags it with evidence: "code says X, standard says Y."

-- Decision-triggered drift: When a decision is resolved or re-opened, the system automatically identifies which blueprints are affected and marks them for review.
-A new auth decision, for example, flags the auth blueprint.
+• Decision-triggered drift: When a decision is resolved or re-opened, the system automatically identifies which standards are affected and marks them for review.
+A new auth decision, for example, flags the auth standard.

-- Implementation-triggered drift: When a work item is completed, the system prompts a review of any blueprints that cover the modified domain.
-The implementation may have introduced patterns or constraints not yet reflected in the blueprint.
+• Implementation-triggered drift: When a task is completed, the system prompts a review of any standards that cover the modified domain.
+The implementation may have introduced patterns or constraints not yet reflected in the standard.

-- Scheduled audits: Continuous, automated comparison of blueprints against the current state.
-Not a quarterly review — an ongoing process that surfaces drift before it causes problems.
+• Scheduled audits: Continuous, automated comparison of standards against the current state.
+Not a quarterly review.
+An ongoing process that surfaces drift before it causes problems.

 Decision Extraction